 Click on your keyword and set it to phrase match.

-Initially, google sets this to broad match.
+Initially, Google sets this to broad match.
 Unfortunately, that’s not very targeted.
-It means users can type in your keywords anywhere in the query.
+It means that users can type in your keywords anywhere in the query.

 Usually, phrase match is a good option, since it must contain your keyword as a fixed phrase, but can have other terms around it.

-If users search “where to buy cheap bricks” your ad will still show up this way.
+If users search “where to buy cheap bricks” your ad will still show up.

-Now all you need to do is one last thing…
+Now, all that you need to do is one last thing…

-Remember how I said all of this is useless without conversions?
+Remember how I said that all of this is useless without conversions?